iisshaun/iisshaun-port/content/pages/index.md

     subtitle: >-
       I started my career with New Blood Interactive in 2014, worked over 5 years with RocketWerkz Studios and then nearly 3 years with my friends at Usual Suspects Studios.
-I'm currently in based in Dunedin, New Zealand.
+I'm currently based in Dunedin, New Zealand and open to new opportunities.
     styles:
       self:
         height: auto